Emmalywebcreator/requirement-analysis/README.md

 This project simulates a real-world development scenario, emphasizing clarity, precision, and structure in defining requirements to set the stage for successful project execution.

-## Importance of Requirement Analysis
+## Why is Requirement Analysis Important

 The **Requirement Analysis** phase is a critical cornerstone of the Software Development Life Cycle (SDLC) and provides the foundational blueprint for a successful project.
 Here are three key reasons why it is essential: